shaimaa-hshalaby/Microservice-with-spring-cloud-guide/naming_server/README.md

 - **Fault tolerant**
     Service discovery needs to detect when a service instance isn’t healthy and remove that instance from the list of available services that can take client requests.

 # Client-Side load balancing approach

 ![image](https://github.com/shaimaa-hshalaby/Microservice-with-spring-cloud-guide/assets/3264417/877d754e-0dbe-4f0e-9a00-168dc1876384)
     Note: from spring microservice in action book

+ # Building our Spring Eureka Service

+ 1. navigate to the spring intializer tool https://start.spring.io/
+ 2.